 If the request for coverage is not made at least 24 hours prior to the expiration of a previously approved treatment and we have all the information necessary to make a determination, we will make a determination and provide written notice to the patient (or the patient's designee) and the patient's provider within the earlier of 72 hours or one (1) business day of receipt of the request.
 If we need additional information, we will request it within 24 hours.
 The patient or the patient's provider will then have 48 hours to submit the information.
-We will make a determination and provide written notice to the patient (or the patient's designee) within the earlier of one (1) business day or 48 hours of our receipt of the information or, if we do not receive the information, within 48 hours of the end of the 48-hour period.
+We will make a determination and provide written notice to the patient of one (1) business day or 48 hours of our receipt of the information or, if we do not receive the information, within 48 hours of the end of the 48-hour period.